Smith Plastic Surgery Logo.

 How Abdominoplasty Is Done

 The skin is then pulled downward to tighten it, and any excess tissue is removed below.
-Depending on the degree of looseness of skin and the amount which has to be removed, it may be necessary to reposition the umbilicus (belly button).
-In the vast majority of cases, Dr. Smith is able to re contour your abdomen without repositioning the umbilicus, preventing your having a scar around it.
+Depending on the degree of looseness of skin and the amount that has to be removed, it may be necessary to reposition the umbilicus (belly button).
+In the vast majority of cases, Dr. Smith is able to recontour your abdomen without repositioning the umbilicus, preventing you from having a scar around it.

 Recovery

-Following abdominoplasty procedures, most patients have mild to moderate discomfort the first 48-72 hours which decreases rapidly thereafter.
+Following abdominoplasty procedures, most patients have mild to moderate discomfort for the first 48-72 hours, which decreases rapidly thereafter.
 The extent of discomfort depends largely on the extent of surgery required to reshape your abdomen.
-We’ll pre-scribe medication for your discomfort as necessary.
+We’ll prescribe medication for your discomfort as necessary.

 It’s important to be up and about the day following your procedure.
 How much activity we’ll recommend depends on the specific procedure required to reshape your abdomen.
 You will be able to shower within two or three days following surgery, or sooner in some instances.